-The three buttons on the right of the title bar control the RISA-2D window as follows:
+Minimize, The three buttons I on the right of the title bar control the RISA-2D window as Maximize, follows:

-- Click Minimize to minimize the window to a button on the taskbar. - Click Maximize to maximize the window to full screen.
-Once it is full screen, click Restore Down to restore the window down to its original size. - Click Close Ito close the window.
+- Close - Click Minimize l to minimize the window to a button on the taskbar. - Click Maximize to maximize the window to full screen.
+Once it is full screen, click Restore Down b to restore the window down to its original size. - Click Close K to close the window. - Workspace The actual work that you do in RISA-2D will be in the main area on the screen, the workspace.

-Workspace

-The actual work that you do in RISA-2D will be in the main area on the screen, the workspace.
 Currently the workspace is empty except for the Starting a New Model dialog box.
-As you create new model views and spreadsheets they will also appear in the workspace.

-Status bar

-The Status bar at the bottom of your screen will report information about your model as you work.
+As you create new model views and spreadsheets they will also appear in the workspace. - Status bar The Status bar at the bottom of your screen will report information about your model as you work.